Page 204

 Question 6.
 How do good animal husbandry practices benefit farmers?

-Answer: Good animal husbandry practices are beneficial to the farmers in the
+Answer: Good animal husbandry practices are beneficial to the farmers in the following ways:

 Improvement of breeds of the domesticated animals.